Subscribe to the Moving to Portland Newsletter

 Portland Heights and Council Crest

-Mother childSouthwest Hills includes two well known neighborhoods: Portland Heights and Council Crest.
-Look into the west and slightly south from level ground in downtown and your eyes balls will be tilted upwards towards the hills of Portland Heights.
-Leaving downtown on West Burnside and heading south on Vista Avenue and after crossing the Vista Bridge (over Highway 26), you will began to notice stately homes.
-You're in Portland Heights.
+portland_heights_homeSouthwest Hills includes two well-known neighborhoods: Portland Heights and Council Crest.
+The northeastern part of the neighborhood, above Goose Hollow and Downtown Portland, is known as Portland Heights.
+Look into the west and slightly south from level ground in downtown and your eyes will be tilted upwards towards the hills of Portland Heights.
+Leaving downtown on West Burnside and heading south on Vista Avenue and after crossing the Vista Bridge (over Highway 26), you will notice stately homes like the one in the photo to the left.
+You’re in Portland Heights.
 Travel further southwest past the Ainsworth Elementary School and the next stop is the neighborhood of Council Crest.

 History